sfc-gh-akelkar/ai_agent_ixr_analytics/DEMO_SCRIPT.md

 *Persona: Data Scientist / Analytics Lead*

 ### Scene Setup
 > "Now let's validate the core hypothesis: Does engagement actually correlate with better outcomes?
-This is the proof point for the entire program."
+This is the proof point for your pharma partners."

 ---